The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 While research on the direct, long-term impact on the recipient’s recovery is more complex, the consensus is clear:

-Supporting Capacity: The evidence confirms that MHFA and the ALGEE plan successfully build mental health capacity and preparedness within communities and workplaces, empowering non-professionals to act as reliable first responders.
+Supporting Capacity: The evidence confirms that MHFA and the ALGES action plan successfully build mental health capacity and preparedness within communities and workplaces, empowering non-professionals to act as reliable first responders.

 Your community needs First Aiders.

-You've now mastered the theory behind ALGEE—the five-step plan proven to provide compassionate, non-judgmental support in a crisis.
+You now have a better understanding of the theory behind ALGES—the five-step plan proven to provide compassionate, non-judgmental support in a crisis.
 But theory alone isn't enough.
 The next step is completing a certified Mental Health First Aid course to gain the confidence and clarity needed to act in real-life situations.

 Looking to build a more resilient and supportive team?